World Language

 Spanish 4 Honors

-In this second unit of Spanish IV Honors, students will examine more closely their travel and education pursuits.
+In the first unit of Spanish IV Honors, students will examine more closely their family norms, travel, and education pursuits.
+Is their family modern or traditional?
 What do they do in their free time?
 Are they interested in travel?
 What are their career aspirations?
-These are just a few of the questions that students will be asked to consider as they continue to hone their understanding and application of the subjunctive mood.
+These are just a few of the questions that students will be asked to consider as they develop and hone their understanding and application of the subjunctive mood, which was begun in Spanish 3.
 Throughout this unit, students will be exposed to a variety of unit-related, authentic written and spoken texts, recordings, and prompts to further their growth in the language.
 To bring closure to this unit, students will investigate and analyze the tourist attractions in one of the Spanish-speaking countries of the world and create a tourist brochure to promote travel to that country.

 Profile of a Graduate Capacities: Analyzing, Product Creation